etalab-ia/franceservices-backend/api/README.md

 **Launch the reverse proxy**

-This allow to route the incoming connection of the server.
+This allows to route the incoming connections of the server.
 You can adapt the configuration file provided in [contrib/nginx](/contrib/nginx/).

 **Launch the API database**

-    # Launch postgres:
+    # Launch postgres
     docker-compose -f contrib/postgres/docker-compose up

 **Launch the search engine services**

-    # Launch elasticsearch:
+    # Launch elasticsearch
     docker-compose -f contrib/docker/elasticsearch/docker-compose.yml up

-    # Launch qdrant:
+    # Launch qdrant
     docker-compose -f contrib/docker/qdrant/docker-compose.yml up

 Alternatively with docker only